craftercms/docs/source/system-administrators/activities/debugging-ssl-issues.rst

 In this section, we present an error that a user may encounter regarding SSL and how to fix the error.

-Java has decided to `disable support for TLS 1.0 and 1.1 <https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8202343>`__ in the latest Java version 11.0.11 as indicated in the
+Starting with JVM version 11.0.11, `support for TLS v1.1 and earlier is disabled <https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8202343>`__ by default as indicated in the
 `Consolidated JDK 11 Release Notes <https://www.oracle.com/java/technologies/javase/11all-relnotes.html>`__ under ``security-libs/javax.net.ssl``.

 If you encounter the following error in your application: